LOADING ...

 And from the start he had a chance

-And though the doctors said he couldn't his mama had some faith to give
+And though the said he couldn't live his mama had some faith to give

-And they him to her and his mama named him Vance
+And they brought him to her and his named him Vance

-He was sick a long time then I to sit by him
+He was a long time then I used to sit by him

-I'd rub his head he would squeeze my
+I'd rub his head he squeeze my hand

-But he cried he'd grit his teeth and smile at me cause he couldn't speak
+But he never cried he'd grit his and smile at me cause he couldn't speak

-And that's when I began to the little man
+And that's I began to respect the little man

-And I Vance was three right about then
+And I think Vance was three right about

 He started and one day he came home and at the doorway

-I could tell the little man didn't want to come
+I could tell the little man didn't to come inside

 Had caught him walkin' with her and nearly killed Vance

-But then never cried and the only thing that Smitty hurt was pride
+But then Vance never cried and the only thing that hurt was pride

 And he papa do you become a man when you're twenty one